ClearCB/YatzyRefactor/README.md

 As we could see at the picture of the score table, there are two sections in the table.
 The upper section in which we will count the number of dice that are repeated.
 Example: (1-1-1-2-3) We will count 1 x 3 = 3 points.
 If the player reach 63 or more points in the upper section, the game gives their 50 points additional.

-There is a lower section in which the rules change and the score method is similar to poker:
+There is a lower section in which the rules change and the score method is similar to poker.
+There are different ways to score:

-* There are different ways to score: 1 pair, 2 pairs, three of a kind...
-In which every section is given a specific puntuation.
+* 1 pair:  the player score the sum of the number paired
+* 2 pairs:  the player score the sum of the double paired number
+* Three of a kind: the player scores the sum of the values of all dice
+* Four of a kind: the player scores the sum of the values of all dice
+* Small straight: the player scores 30 if there is a smal straight (4 values in ascendant order, ex: 1,2,3,4)
+* Large straight: the player scores 45 if there is a smal straight (5 values in ascendant order, ex: 1,2,3,4,5)
+* Yatzy: the player scores 50 points if there is 5 values repeated or adds a (x) at yatzy bonuses if already filled.

+* Yatzy bonuses: gives the player 100 point per (x) (max 3)

+There is also a category in which you can save your dive value sum in case you do not want to save it in any other category that is called "chance"

 The player that get the highest score after filling all the sections, wins!!